 About the Ride…

 The Grizzly Mountain Endurance Ride began in 1999, managed by Linda Tribby and Sara Miller, with tons of help from their husbands, Dennis and Roger.
 They managed the ride together for several years, before Linda and Dennis Tribby took the ride on solely and continued to manage it until the end of 2016.
-Max and Darlene Merlich agreed to take over the ride after giving “their” ride, Mt Adams, back to one of its original managers, due mostly to logistical and geographical reason.
-Max and Darlene enjoy managing this early season ride, but have decided to narrow their focus on managing just one ride season, as their lives expand into other interests, including their Hobie Cat kayaks and their Harley Sportster.
+Max and Darlene Merlich agreed to take over the ride after turning “their” ride, Mt Adams, back to one of its original managers, due mostly to logistical and geographical reason.
+Max and Darlene enjoyed managing this early season ride, but have decided to narrow their focus on managing just one ride season, as their lives expand into other interests, including their Hobie Cat kayaks and their Harley Sportster.
 Stay tuned for more information about the new management of the Grizzly Mtn Ride.

 Held between Madras, OR and Prineville, OR, the ride is largely held on public land.
 You can expect to see numerous Juniper trees, sagebrush, and plentiful range grass.